Free community celebration of Chinese Culture scheduled for October 7, 2017

 The fourth annual China Festival at WMU commemorates the traditional Chinese Moon Festival and will be held from noon to 5 p.m.
 Saturday, Oct.
 7 in Western Michigan University's Student Recreation Center.

 Admission and parking are free, and for a nominal fee, attendees may sample traditional foods prepared by local restaurants.

-Featured events include dance and music performances, a badminton demonstration, hands-on activities, a Chinese art exhibition, and informational display booths.
+Featured events include dance and music performances, a badminton tournament, hands-on activities, a Chinese art exhibition and informational display booths.
 Additionally, attendees may participate in free mini sessions to learn the basic skills of ping pong or badminton.

 For more information contact the Haenicke Institute at (269) 387-5890 or firstname.lastname@example.org